HOME | ON TAP | COFFEE AND TEA

 Caffé Vita Coffee Roasting Co.

-From its beginnings as a Queen Anne coffeehouse in 1995, Vita has remained adamant about quality.
+From its beginnings as a Queen Anne coffeehouse in 1995, Caffé Vita has remained adamant about quality.
 With six locations that spread from Capitol Hill to Phinney Ridge to Pioneer Square, Caffé Vita’s first-rate, farm-direct coffee and espresso extends to all corners of town.

 Empire Espresso Bar

-Visit this Columbia City café for fresh brews from local roaster Kuma, including single-origin espressos and cups of Aeropress coffee, and don’t skip the house waffles and crêpes.
+Visit this Columbia City café for fresh brews from local roaster Kuma, including single-origin espressos and cups of Aeropress coffee, and don’t skip the weekend waffle bar with toppings aplenty.

 3829 S. Edmunds St., 206-659-0588, empireespressobar.blogspot.com